Aluminium, copper prices climb on worries about supply

 Torlizzi said LME aluminium was getting an added boost because a physical arbitrage window from the LME to China had opened for the first time in many months.

-Indonesian President Joko Widodo reiterated that his country will stop exporting raw copper, bauxite and tin to help it jump up the value chain.
+Indonesian President Joko Widodo reiterated his country would stop exporting raw copper, bauxite and tin to help it jump up the value chain.

 Workers at BHP’s Escondida in Chile, the world’s largest copper mine, voted on Wednesday to go on strike.

-The premium of LME cash copper over the three month contract jumped to $129 a tonne on Thursday, the highest since last November, showing near-term tightness in LME inventories.
+The premium of LME cash copper over the three-month contract jumped to $145 a tonne on Thursday, the highest since last November, showing near-term tightness in LME inventories.

 LME copper stocks have shed 22% over the past four weeks to 102,725 tonnes, the lowest in five months.